Apply for social housing

 Advice on uploading documents

-You can either scan your photographs using a scanner or photograph them using your phone’s camera.
+You can either scan your documents, or photograph them with your phone’s camera.
+Make sure the picture is clear and shows all of the document.

 Read our tips on how to use your phone to create PDFs of your documents.

-If you do not have access to a scanner or camera phone at home, you may be able to use a scanner at your local Idea Store.
+If you do not have access to a scanner or camera phone at home, you may be able to use a scanner at most Idea Stores or the Residents Hub at Tower Hamlets Town Hall, 160 Whitechapel Road, E1 1BJ.

 Save the documents on your computer or phone that you will be using to make your application.